 With a few locations around the town, this chain offers cheap and quick eats.
 Mains cost from 100 to 170 CZK.

 Address: Seifertova 595, Prague 3; www.pizza-einstein.cz

-In Prague there is no shortage of pizza places, but to find a really good one takes quite an effort.
-Some pizzerias start well, but over years they lose their name.
+There is no shortage of pizza places in Prague, but finding a perfect one takes quite an effort.
+Some pizzerias start well, but over the years, they lose their name.
 That is not true with one of Prague’s oldest and probably best pizzerias, Kmotra, nicknamed as ‘the Godmother’.
 The menu has 30 different pizzas to choose from, and you can even add additional toppings from a list.
-Pizza here is cooked in a genuine wood-fired pizza oven and tastes really delicious.
-Sit beside the bar upstairs and watch a football match on one of the two big screen TVs, or head down to the basement – both areas are non-smoking.
+The pizza here is cooked in a genuine wood-fired pizza oven and tastes really delicious.
+Sit beside the bar upstairs, watch a football match on one of the two big-screen TVs, or head down to the basement – both areas are non-smoking.
 There are separate areas for smokers and non-smokers.
-The place gets really busy here, so try coming early for the dinner to snag a table before then.
+The place gets really busy here, so try coming early for dinner to snag a table before then.
 Mains range from 100 to 225 CZK.

 Address: V Jirchářích 12, Prague 1; www.kmotra.cz

 It’s a great place for pasta with friendly and quick service.
 It’s definitely not a posh place but rather is characterized by a simple interior and affordable prices.
 They have two locations, one in Dusni 4 in the Jewish Quarter and the other in Klimentska 40 near Republic Square.
 Mains cost around 200 CZK.